JeremyMet/matrix_bot/README.md

 In a matrix room in which module *A* has been installed, one simply has to write *tbot A* to call the *A* module.
 Of course, parameters can be added to the message as *tbot A parameter_0 paramater_1 ... parameter_n* but this input should be manually processed in the *run* method.

 Obviously, it may sometimes be required to process a message that does not begin with "tbot".
-This can be handle by removing the  @module.check_command_dec decorator from the *run* method.
+This can be handle by removing the  @module.check_command_dec decorator from the *process_msg_active* method.

 ## Admin module